erangi/kdmt/README.md

 In addition to the basic keydomet comparison, a few more optimization knobs are available:
 * Keydomet size - the keydomet can be a 2-8 byte long integer.
 Larger prefixes yield less collisions and less full string comparison, but increase the memory footprint.
 * Keydomet deduplication - Since there is a mapping from the string prefix to the keydomet integer, there is no need to compare the strings prefixes upon collision.
 Instead, given an N byte keydomet, the string comparison can start at byte N+1.
 Further, the prefix can sometimes be omitted from the characters array.
 Namely, if the original string is "1234", if the keydomet encodes the "12" part, the characters array need only store the "34" suffix.
 However, such full deduplication does not allow returning a pointer to the complete string, hence is not enabled by default.
-* A Keydomet\<string\> is an object that owns the underlying string.
+* A keydomet\<string\> is an object that owns the underlying string.
 When a lookup is given a string argument (usually as a const reference, string_view or so), it must be converted to a Keydomet\<string\>, which involves expensive allocation and copying.
 To avoid the overhead, a Keydomet can be compared to any other Keydomet type, even if the underlying string types are different, as long as the strings themselves can be compared.
 As a result, a Keydomet\<string\> can be compared with a Keydomet\<string_view\>.
 On containers with transparent comperators, this eliminates the need to construct a full-fledged Keydomet\<string\> for the lookup argument, and instead use a Keydomet\<string_view\> when searching, e.g., a set\<keydomet\<string\>\>.

 ## Installation ##